bazaarvoice/swat-proxy/.github/CONTRIBUTING.md

 ## Making Changes

-  1. Create a topic branch off of `master`.
+  1. Create a topic branch from `master`.
     * `git checkout -b my_branch master`.
   2. Make your changes in `src/` files.
     * Follow the JSDoc documentation pattern present in other files.